-As the name suggests, this cheese originates in French-speaking Switzerland - the Gruyères region in the canton of Fribourg.
+As the name suggests, this cheese originated in French-speaking Switzerland - the Gruyères region in the canton of Fribourg.
 The show dairy is located just behind the train station.
 The easiest way to reach Gruyères by train is from Fribourg via Bulle

 If you come by car, la Maison du Gruyère is very accessible, as it is not far from the A12 freeway between Bern and Lake Geneva